-Tsoknyi Rinpoche, a meditation master in the Tibetan Buddhist tradition, is the spiritual head of two nunneries and a monastery in Nepal.
+Tsoknyi Rinpoche, a meditation master in the Tibetan Buddhist tradition, is the spiritual head of 26 nunneries and two monasteries in Nepal.
 His teachers include some of the most renowned masters of Tibet, including Khamtrul Rinpoche, his father Tulku Urgyen Rinpoche, and Dilgo Khyentse Rinpoche.
 He has been teaching in the West for many years and has a center, Yeshe Rangsal, in Colorado.

 Tsoknyi Rinpoche is a lama of both the Drukpa Kagyu and Nyingma lineages.
 Born in 1966 in Nepal, he is widely recognized as a brilliant meditation teacher.
 He the author of three books, Carefree Dignity; Fearless Simplicity; and, most recently, Open Heart, Open Mind.
 He has a keen interest in the ongoing dialogue between Western research, especially in neuroscience, and Buddhist practitioners and scholars.